paolagabriellas/CEN3031-Lab4/README.md

 4. It should auto-open http://localhost:3000 in the browser after it starts up a server for you.
 If a browser doesn't open up, copy and paste this link into your web browser with a starter page.

-5. After this you should open the folder and replace the src file with the file for this Bootcamp #4 github repo.
+5. After this you should open the folder and replace the src file with the file for this Lab #4 github repo.
 You should then be able to see the lists of the football clubs (school and mascot) in a table, search/filter textbox and space to output details about your project.

 6. One great resource we can use to help us with our css styling is [semantic-ui](https://react.semantic-ui.com/).
 This helps us import styles so we don't have to manually style everything.
 If you're interested in this (which I highly recommend) then you can get started [here](https://react.semantic-ui.com/usage).

-7. Use the starter code (e.g, create-react-app with Bootcamp #4 code you created in steps 1-3) to create a front-end interface with React.js to edit, view a football club, as well as the ability to add a new football club and delete old ones.
+7. Use the starter code (e.g, create-react-app with Lab #4 code you created in steps 1-3) to create a front-end interface with React.js to edit, view a football club, as well as the ability to add a new football club and delete old ones.

 **See Development Goals** below for specific implementation details for this project.